 Fuck your beauty standards

-Sticks & Stones has always & will always be a platform for the beautiful bizarre.
+Sticks & Stones has always & will always be a platform for the beautifully bizarre.
 An interplanetary home for the perfectly imperfect faces, bodies & creatives stumbling round their industries, feeling out of place, & figuring it all out as they go along.
 Its pages are filled with realness provided by critical thinkers who have the courage to stay true to who they are & what they believe in – the real “influencers” of the world… the ones who influence the “influencers”.
 There is nothing more attractive than a human who isn’t afraid of being human.
 Sticks & Stones is a big “Fuck you!” to all the beauty & fashion brands that way too often subscribe to, uphold & enforce a rigid & uncompromising standard of beauty & perfection.
 Thanks to social media, things are rapidly changing.
 Fashion & beauty is now a democracy & we (the public) decide what’s hot & what’s not.
 Let’s continue to get behind realness, uniqueness, originality, imagination, innovation, creativity, personality… & celebrate true beauty inside & out!
 Today it is with such pleasure that I introduce a new segment to this site entitled “Fuck your beauty standards” that is intended to do just that.

 Many of you probably have already fallen in love with this beauty.
 Her name is Jeana Turner & since I first discovered her I have been enamoured by her look, along with a huge American audience while she dominated on America’s next top model.
 Jeana suffers from alopecia, which means since the age of 12 she has not been able to grow hair on her head.
 While she wasn’t always comfortable in her own skin, Jeana is now a beautiful example of someone that has overcome bullying, criticism & self-doubt to be who she is now; a total fucking babe, inspiration & role model to a massive & growing following.